- About NDFYA

 - NDFYA Experiences

 Direction Therapy CMT (Coordinated Multi-Disciplinary Treatment) is a clinical intervention designed for young adults with autism.
-Direction Therapy CMT treatments are rooted in the latest scientific literature integrating cognitive behavioral therapy, developmental theory, and neuropsychology into an evidenced based treatment approach.
+Direction Therapy treatments are rooted in the latest scientific literature integrating cognitive behavioral therapy, developmental theory, and neuropsychology into an evidenced based treatment approach.
 The success of the model has widened its scope of use to a broader population of young adults (those with and without developmental delay).

-The Direction Therapy CMT approach helps to prepare young adults for an independent life.
+The Direction Therapy approach helps to prepare young adults for an independent life.
 It brings together therapeutic services including psychology and psychiatry, vocational training, academic support services, and life management skill training into a comprehensive service plan.
-Each client’s Direction Therapy CMT service plan guides services and clinical treatment.
+Each client’s Direction Therapy service plan guides services and clinical treatment.
 This initial plan is developed by our clinical professionals using a combination of current and historical information about the student and family.
 These typically include academic transcripts and standardized test scores, historical psycho-educational reports, and vocational & psychological assessments.
 Outcomes are reviewed by first identifying, and then monitoring, each individual’s specific long and short-term goals across the different domains (i.e., clinical, academic, vocational, life management skills, and psycho-social).